nhsconnect/ITK-FHIR-Digital-Medicines/pages/design/build_medication_dispense_list.md

 ## MedicationDispense Resource ##

-This Resource provides details of medication that has been dispensed to the patient.
+Provides details of medication that has been dispensed to the patient.

 ### status ###

-This should contain the value "completed".
+Should contain the value "completed".

 ### type ###

 This should be a SNOMED CT Concept to identify the nature of the dispensing or supply event:
-- 1218611000000102 | Urgent supply of prescription items by community pharmacy
+- 1218611000000102 Urgent supply of prescription items by community pharmacy
-- 1321521000000101 | Supply of medication for minor illness by community pharmacy
+- 1321521000000101 Supply of medication for minor illness by community pharmacy

 ### quantity ###

-This is mandated when the MedicationDispense resource is used.
+Mandated when the MedicationDispense resource is used.

 The FHIR element <b>Extension-CareConnect-MedicationQuantityText-1</b> is used to carry the quantity dispensed as a text string.
 This should be a concatenation of the numeric quantity dispensed and the unit of measure, separated by a single whitespace, for example "14 tablet".